Ayurvedic Massage: Ancient India’s Best-Kept Secret

 The Ayurvedic massage strokes vary from deep to superficial and follow the flow of energy channels, nerve pathways and hair growth.
 There are three types of movements – active (strong pressure), passive (delicate stroking) and persuasive (pinching or kneading the small muscles with the thumb and forefinger).

-Before the Ayurvedic massage, the therapist focuses their energy with a brief balancing meditation and may recite a prayer to magnify the healing potency.
-Like a hypnotic dance, the therapist synchronises their breathing with the receiver in order to maintain a deep interconnection.
-Like a sculptor flowing with the body’s mould they create a very relaxing yet enlivening mood.
+Before the Ayurvedic massage, the therapist focuses their energy with a brief balancing meditation and may recite a prayer.
+Like a hypnotic dance, the therapist synchronises their breathing with the recipient in order to maintain a deep interconnection.
+Like a sculptor flowing with the body’s mould, they create a very relaxing yet enlivening mood.
 The entire body (except the genital region) is tended to in order to bring about a sense of whole-body integration and alignment.

 Marmas and Chakras

 The seven great marmas in Ayurvedic massage are the same as the main chakras.
 These seven chakras are whirling vortexes of energy located over the main endocrine glands – the gonads and ovaries, pancreas, adrenals, thymus, thyroid, pituitary and pineal.
-Each chakra nourishes particular organs and controls various psycho-physiological aspects of our being.
+According to Ayurveda, each chakra nourishes particular organs and controls various psycho-physiological aspects of our being.
 When they are blocked, physical disease ensues.
 Ayurvedic oil massage opens and cleanses these energy channels so the current can flow freely and our latent vitality is released.

 Supportive input to the senses is emphasised during Ayurvedic massage therapy as our senses are the gateways to our biological and mental processes.
 The sense of touch is already being employed but how can the sense of smell, sight and hearing be recruited into the healing process?